irene02IT/pacman-cpp/README.md

 Pacman project in C++
 =======================================

-Project developed during Advanced Programming course in UAntwerp.
+Project developed during Advanced Programming course at UAntwerp.

-Usage of SFML Library.
+Usage of SFML library for graphics.

 ## Appearance